 (5) Make time to recover.
 Recovery is essential to avoid the build-up of stress.
 This is especially important after a significant loss or change (e.g., divorce, death of a loved one, or moving).
 When you give yourself time to recover from stress, you help to guard against a build-up of stress chemicals and improve your ability to better handle the next stressful event.
 (Arnsten’s research shows that when stress remains over longer periods, it actually causes nerve damage in the prefrontal cortex.)
 Be sure to eat well, rest, relax and find ways to enjoy yourself – watch a funny movie or listen to your favorite music.

 (6) Practice yoga.
-Research has shown that yoga can decrease our perception of stress as well as our stress response to pain.
+Research has shown that yoga can decrease anxiety and depression.
 In addition, a group of studies showed that people who practice mind-body exercises (e.g., yoga, tai chi, meditation, Qi gong and breathing), showed fewer signs of inflammation and appeared to experience a reversal of the effects of chronic stress at the cellular level – pretty amazing, right?

 (7) Get support.
 Experts agree that one of the key factors in how well we handle stress is whether we have support when we are stressed.
 So if you don’t have great support, get some!
 And one important thing to remember here: the support should work with you and not for you – think championing and assisting, not mothering.

 Remember that consistent practice of these factors is the best way to make change and to permanently improve how you handle stress.
 So choose one, or choose them all, but begin!
 Your brain and your body will thank you.